Research output per year

 Research activity per year

-Nidhi Simmons is a Royal Academy of Engineering Research Fellow at the Centre for Wireless Innovation, Queen’s University Belfast.
-Her research focusses on delivering ultra-reliable low-latency communications (URLLC) within 5G and 5G+ networks.
-It is hoped that this technology will contribute to the widespread adoption of delay sensitive applications such as autonomous driving and industry automation.
+Nidhi Simmons is a Lecturer and Royal Academy of Engineering (RAEng) Research Fellow at the Centre for Wireless Innovation (CWI), Queen’s University Belfast (QUB).
+Her research focuses on delivering ultra-reliable communications within 5G/6G networks using Machine Learning (ML) approaches.

-Her research interests include physical-layer security, channel characterization and modeling, cellular device-to-device, body-centric communications, ultra-reliable low-latency communications and machine-learning.
+Her research interests include physical-layer security, channel characterization and modeling, ultra-reliable communications, machine-learning for communications and machine learning for ultra-reliable 5G+/6G

 Research output: Contribution to journal › Article › peer-review